broadinstitute/taigapy/README.md

 ```

-You can also upload data into taiga.
+You can also upload data into taiga (see below for available formats).
 Example:

+- Create a new dataset in folder public (you can find the folder_id in the url of Taiga web)
 ```python
 from taigapy import TaigaClient